 How Serious is a Lisfranc Injury?

-If you play football, you have a higher risk for getting a Lisfranc injury.
-Hard to diagnose and heal, it's important to recognize the symptoms of this sports injury.
+Making matters more challenging for athletes?
+This injury is both hard to diagnose and hard to heal.
+For that reason, it's important to recognize the symptoms of this sports injury.
 That way, you can seek immediate treatment.
 And avoid getting sidelined for extended periods of time.

-What is a Lisfranc Injury? football players on field
+What is a Lisfranc Injury?

 A Lisfranc injury affects the Lisfranc or tarsometatarsal joint.
 But this term actually describes several joints in your midfoot.
 They work together to connect your front and back foot, surrounding the cuboid bone and cuneiform bones.
 And, together, the bones and joints stabilize your foot when you move.
 As a result, a Lisfranc injury makes walking difficult.
 Even worse for athletes, it makes playing physical sports like football almost impossible.